-What Can I Do With This Master's Degree in Coaching?
+What Can You Do With a Master's in Coaching?

-A Master of Science in Coaching can help students pursue a number of careers – from coaching to public health and wellness positions like:
+A master's in coaching degree online can help students pursue a number of careers – from coaching to public health and wellness positions like:

 Or you could pursue a career outside of coaching or public health services altogether.
 The insights you’ll gain will help you prepare for any job that requires critical thinking and people skills as well as a professional demeanor – from business to customer service to office work.